idarb-oss/adaptive-cards/README.md

 ## About The Project

-Python implementation to create adaptive cards and send them to Microsoft teams webhook connectors.
+Python implementation to create [adaptive cards](https://adaptivecards.io/) as specified from Microsoft.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>